stanfordbeehive/stanfordbeehive.github.io/_pages/publications.md

 Wu, A., Nastase, S. A., Baldassano, C. A., Turk-Browne, N. B., Norman, K. A., Engelhardt, B. E., & Pillow, J. W..
 (2021).
 Brain kernel: a new spatial covariance function for fMRI data.
 NeuroImage, 15(245), 118580.
 [PDF]

-Verma, A., Jena, S., Isakov, D. R., Aoki, K., Toettcher, J. E., & Engelhardt, B. E..
-(2021).
-A self-exciting point process to study multi-cellular spatial signaling patterns.
-Proceedings of the National Academy of Sciences (PNAS), 118, e2026123118.
+A Verma, SG Jena, DR Isakov, K Aoki, JE Toettcher, BE Engelhardt (2021).
+A self-exciting point process to study multi-cellular spatial signaling patterns. *Proceedings of the National Academy of Sciences (PNAS)*, 118, e2026123118.
 [PDF] [[Code](https://github.com/architverma1/CPP)]

 Mandyam, A., Yoo, E. C., Soules, J., Laudanski, K., & Engelhardt, B. E..
 (2021).
 COP-E-CAT: Cleaning and organization pipeline for EHR computational and analytic tasks.
 Proceedings of the 12th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (BCB).